-Recently, a project team introduced Apigee Edge Microgateway to one of our clients.
-This blog post was created with the goal of helping other Apigee Edge developers to quickly implement Apigee Microgateway in their projects.
+Recently, my team introduced Apigee Edge Microgateway instead of Apigee Edge API Gateway to one of our clients.
+I’m writing this blog hoping to help other Apigee Edge developers to quickly implement Apigee Microgateway in their projects.

 It is easy and simple to learn, so let’s get started.

 It is simple secure message processor for APIs.
 It is built on nodejs and is available on npm.
 Just like Apigee Edge Gateway, Microgateway also offers API management capabilities such as security, traffic management, analytics etc. It is more useful in applications built with a microservices architecture.

 As many of us are already aware, Apigee Edge comes with two flavors, private cloud and public cloud.
 Having a private cloud of Apigee for a microservices architecture pattern deployed on other cloud platforms is costly, network intensive and takes a long time to build.